gymoon10/Instance-Segmentation-with-Discriminative-Loss/README.md

   - added other networks (UNet, UNet with CBAM, DeepLabV3)

-     - but confirmed that semantic & instance segmentation result of DeepLabV3 are very bad
+     - unfortunately semantic & instance segmentation result of DeepLabV3 are very bad

 <br/>